DefinitionThis section has been translated automatically.

 Neuroendocrine differentiated carcinoma:

-In general medical terminology, carcinomas of the skin/mucosa are also named according to their location.
+In common medical usage, carcinomas of the skin/mucosa are also named according to their location.
 Common names are:

 You might also be interested in